tobru/odoo-pos-distribution/README.md

 * `docker.io/tobru/odoo-pos:latest-iotbox`: IoT Box
 * `docker.io/tobru/odoo-pos:latest-pos`: Odoo

+## A word on ARM / Raspberry Pi support

+TL;DR: It's not easy to run things out of the box on Raspberry Pi.

 Images for ARM64 (f.e.
 Raspberry Pi) are _not_ automatically built as this is not supported by Docker Hub.
 They are built manually on a Raspberry Pi and uploaded to Docker Hub.